-For periods where no observable traded price was available, the fair value of the Public, issued in connection with the Public Offering, has been estimated using a binomial lattice model.
-The fair value of the Private Placement warrants has been estimated using a Black Scholes simulation model each measurement date.
+The initial fair value of the Public and Private Placement Warrants, issued in connection with the Public Offering, has been estimated using a binomial lattice model.
+For periods subsequent to the detachment of the Public Warrants from the Units, the Public Warrants' listed price in an active market was used as the fair value.
 The estimated fair value of the Public and Private Placement Warrants, prior to Public Warrants being traded in an active market, is determined using Level 3 inputs.
-Inherent in a binomial lattice and a Black Scholes option pricing model are assumptions related to the Unit price, expected volatility, risk-free interest rate, term to expiration, and dividend yield.
+Inherent in a binomial lattice model are assumptions related to the Unit price, expected volatility, risk-free interest rate, term to expiration, and dividend yield.
 The Unit price is based on the publicly traded price of the Units as of the measurement date.
 The Company estimated the volatility for the Public and Private Placement Warrants based on the implied volatility from the traded prices of warrants issued by other special purpose acquisition companies.
 The risk-free interest rate is based on interpolated U.S. Treasury rates, commensurate with a similar term to the Public and Private Placement Warrants.
-The term to expiration was calculated as the contractual term of the Public and Private Placement Warrants, the IPO date.
+The term to expiration was calculated as the contractual term of the Public and Private Placement Warrants, assuming one year to a Business Combination from the IPO date.
 Finally, the Company does not anticipate paying a dividend.